 Each session, DTIA offers a full scholarship position.
 In the past we’ve offered scholarships to shelter and rescue workers.
 We are currently offering one full scholarship to a BIPoC (Black, Indigenous, Person of Color) applicant who meets criteria for admission (please click here for admission requirements).

-To be considered for a scholarship please submit:
+To be considered for a scholarship:

-Scholarship Recipient, Luba, Tells Her Story
+Shelter Scholarship Recipient, Luba, Tells Her Story

 As a lucky recipient of the DTIA scholarship, I got to advance my career in animal welfare through this comprehensive, professional program.
 I gained a much deeper understanding of behavior and training, body language, stress, fear, and how environment plays a major role in a dog’s life.
 As the Adoptions Manager at a local rescue, the knowledge I acquired has been incredibly valuable.
 I truly feel that this program will help me save more lives by placing dogs in more appropriate homes and giving adopters the follow up support they need to work through common issues.
 I am now able to give every client professional, yet easy to understand, advice that can change the way they view their dogs and set them up for success.